 What injuries can Cauda Equina Syndrome cause?

 Cauda Equina Syndrome can lead to loss of feeling, or tingling, in the genital area (in men perhaps the inability to have an erection).
 There can be mobility problems (difficulty walking or dragging feet, or weakness/loss of sensation or pain down one leg and particularly an ankle loss of function), as well as continence issues affecting the bowel and bladder (inability to urinate, or to hold in urine or stools).
-These problems can become permanent if surgery is undertaken quickly enough.
+These problems can become permanent if surgery is not undertaken quickly enough.
 There is a period of up to 48 hours to treat the patient.
 The sooner surgery is done, within that time, the more chance there for better recovery.